Beyond Left and Right: Building a New Economy in Uncertain Times

 Her current call is “Build character and Lead” and “Unite all Beings under One banner” – Humanity is One and Indivisible, do not try to divide it”.
 A song writer and singer, she invites everyone to learn the 5018 Songs of the New Dawn (Prabhat Samgiita).and work to end the suffering of Humanity at Large.

-Steven Landau, MD
+Dr. Steven Landau, MD

 Steven Landau is President of Ananda Marga Universal Relief Team USA, and Instructor of Yoga & Intuitional Sciences at Neohumanist College of Asheville.
 Steven Landau is a Senior Acarya (One who teaches by his conduct) in the Ananda Marga system, and has published his own research showing how yoga practice and education reduces re-incarceration rate in prisoners with felony records.
 He plays 10 musical instruments and speaks 5 languages.
 He is a semi-retired Board-Certified Family Practitioner and is currently doing disability physicals for Veterans and Social Security applicants.

-Ravi Batra, Ph.D.
+Dr. Ravi Batra, Ph.D.

 Ravi Batra is an Indian-American economist, author, and professor at Southern Methodist University.
 Batra is the author of six bestselling books, two of which appeared on The New York Times Best Seller list, with one (The Great Depression of 1990) reaching No. 1 in late 1987.
 His books center on his idea that financial capitalism breeds excessive inequality and political corruption, which inevitably succumbs to financial crisis and economic depression.
 In his works, Batra proposes an equitable distribution system known as Progressive Utilization Theory (Prout) as a means to not only ensure material welfare but also to secure the ability of all to develop a full personality.